-Apart from his academic pursuits, Ruggie has long been involved in practical policy work, initially as a consultant to various agencies of the United Nations and the United States government.
-From 1997-2001 he was United Nations Assistant Secretary-General for Strategic Planning – a post created specifically for him by then Secretary-General Kofi Annan.
-His responsibilities included establishing and overseeing the UN Global Compact, now the world's largest corporate citizenship initiative; proposing and gaining General Assembly approval for the Millennium Development Goals; advising Annan on relations with Washington; and broadly contributing to the effort at institutional renewal for which Annan and the United Nations as a whole were jointly awarded the Nobel Peace Prize in 2001.
-From 2005-2011 Ruggie served as the UN Secretary-General’s Special Representative for Business and Human Rights.
-His mandate was to propose measures to strengthen the human rights performance of the business sector around the world.
-The final product of his mandate, developed through nearly 50 international consultations, extensive research and pilot projects, was the UN Guiding Principles on Business and Human Rights, endorsed unanimously by the UN Human Rights Council.
-In the words of the UN High Commissioner for Human Rights, they constitute “the global authoritative standard, providing a blueprint for the steps all states and businesses should take to uphold human rights.”
+In addition to his academic pursuits, Professor Ruggie has long been involved in practical policy work.
+From 1997-2001, he served as United Nations Assistant Secretary-General for Strategic Planning, a post created specifically for him by then Secretary-General Kofi Annan.
+His areas of responsibility included assisting the Secretary-General in establishing and overseeing the UN Global Compact, now the world’s largest corporate citizenship initiative; proposing and gaining General Assembly approval for the Millennium Development Goals; and broadly contributing to the effort at institutional reform and renewal for which Annan and the United Nations as a whole were awarded the Nobel Peace Prize in 2001.

-Professor Ruggie chairs the board the New York-based non-profit Shift: Putting Principles into Practice.
-He also advises governments, companies and civil society organizations on the implementation of the UN Guiding Principles.
-Most recently, he was tasked by FIFA, the governing body of international football, to align its policies and practices with the Guiding Principles.
-His latest book, entitled Just Business: Multinational Corporations and Human Rights, has been translated into Chinese, Japanese, Korean, Portuguese and Spanish.
+John Ruggie chairs the board of the nonprofit Shift, which advises governments, companies and civil society on business & human rights issues.
+He is a member of the corporate board of Arabesque Asset Management and of Unilever’s Sustainable Living Plan advisory council.
+His book Just Business: Multinational Corporations and Human Rights, has been translated into Chinese, Japanese, Korean, Portuguese and Spanish.

 Academic Journal/Scholarly Articles